 The most common reaction to arriving at the white continent is a sense of reverence and awe.
 The experience is hard to put into words, as few places are as untouched, unique and enduring as Antarctica.
 You will discover that Antarctica is a land of extremes.
 At one moment you’ll be overcome with a feeling of complete desolation and silence, at the next moment you’ll be inspired by nature as a calving glacier crashes into the brilliant blue sea or a penguin comes waddling by to inspect your footwear.

-Your Expedition Team will take care of you at each landing, whether it is trekking up a glacier, visiting a research station or consorting with penguin colonies.
-Chinstrap, Adélie and gentoo penguins are found here, along with Weddell, fur, crabeater and leopard seals.
-Curious whales, such as minkes, are often attracted to our Zodiacs, giving you a chance to get within reaching distance of these majestic animals.
-Each day and every landing will present a new collection of creatures to entertain you and keep your camera shutter busy.
+Guided hikes with the Expedition Team will have you trekking up a glacier, visiting a research station, or consorting with penguin colonies.
+Chinstrap, Gentoo and Adélie penguins are found here, along with fur, Weddell, Crabeater and Leopard Seals.
+Curious whales, such as Minkes, are often attracted to Zodiacs as well, giving you a chance to get within reaching distance of these majestic animals.
+Each day and each landing will present a new collection of creatures to entertain you and keep your camera shutter busy.

-As exciting as the Zodiac excursions and landings are, perhaps you’ll treat yourself to an extra special Antarctic experience by partaking in an optional (extra cost) kayaking excursion or going for a swim in Antarctic waters!
+As exciting as the Zodiac excursions and landings are, perhaps you’ll treat yourself to an extra special Antarctic experience by partaking in a kayaking excursion.

 Enjoy some final moments mingling with your fellow travelers.
 The noisy, busy, populated world awaits your return, so savor the silence of the sea as long as you can.

 After breakfast aboard the ship, it is time to part ways and say goodbye to your Expedition Team.
 We will transfer you to the airport for your homeward flight.